Toronto Mayor Tory says early talks underway with Jays, Raps on possible return

 The majority of players on the Blue Jays and Raptors are currently outside Canada and Prime Minister Justin Trudeau has said non-residents entering the country would "at a strict minimum" need to follow quarantine protocols.

-A representative from the federal government could not immediately be reached for comment Tuesday.
-Representatives from the Blue Jays and Maple Leaf Sports & Entertainment — owner of the Raptors — also did not immediately respond to emails from The Canadian Press.
+Representatives from the federal government and the Blue Jays could not immediately be reached for comment Tuesday.

+A spokesperson for Maple Leaf Sports & Entertainment — owner of the Raptors — declined comment on the possible resumption of the NBA season.

+A spokesperson for the Blue Jays said the team has had preliminary discussions with municipal and provincial government officials and that there are "no concrete updates to share at this stage."

 The Associated Press reported last month that baseball is exploring various options that could allow the season to start if the medical situation allows, including a plan in which the 30 teams might be split into three regional divisions.